Check our calendar for upcoming events, and scroll down for actions you can take NOW!

 photo: Garrett Tatsumi

-This tool is a custom-built website, set up for ease of use with smartphones, which can be fed as many of our local resistance events as we organize.
+This tool is a custom-built website, set up for ease of use with smartphones, which can be fed as many local resistance events as we organize or hear about.
 The website is free for the public to view and free for event organizers, who can get a free account from Northwest Indivisible (we screen requests to keep the trolls out).
 Organizers may then load any number of events—which may include fliers, posters, PDF files of information, images of events, sign templates, maps—loaded right into the event record for people to access.

 Our showing of Sundance Official Selection 2025 film Heightened Scrutiny was enjoyed by attendees, and the information shared by No Hate Washington State was much appreciated.